Special Issues

 Journal of Renewable Materials, Vol.10, No.8, pp. 2073-2098, 2022, DOI:10.32604/jrm.2022.021983

 Abstract Fiber reinforced polymer (FRP) has been used in the construction industry because of its advantages such as high strength, light weight, corrosion resistance, low density and high elasticity.
 This paper presents a review of bonding techniques adopted to strengthen timber beams using FRP to achieve larger spans.
 Different methods of bonding between FRP and timber beams have been summarized with a focus on the influencing factors and their effects as well as relevant bond-slip models proposed for fundamental understanding.
-Experimental investigations to evaluate the flexural performance of timber beams strengthened by FRP bars, sheets and wraps have also been critically… More >
+Experimental investigations to evaluate the flexural performance of timber beams strengthened by FRP bars, sheets and More >

 Graphic Abstract